nvimdev/rapid.nvim/README.md

 ## Usage

-support single and pipe commands like
+support single and pipe commands like when using gcc

 - single `Compile Command: gcc test.c`